ietf-wg-cellar/matroska-specification/notes.md

 ## Overlay Track

-Overlay tracks **SHOULD** be rendered in the same channel as the track it's linked to.
+An overlay track **SHOULD** be rendered in the same channel as the track it's linked to.
 When content is found in such a track, it **SHOULD** be played on the rendering channel instead of the original track.